Artificial Hippocampus Networks for Efficient Long-Context Modeling: Method

 \subsection{{Preliminary}}

 Most modern autoregressive large language models are built on Transformer architecture \citep{vaswani2017attention}, which employs self-attention as the core mechanism for token mixing.
-Given an input sequence of $L$ tokens $X=(x_1,x_2,...,x_L)\in\mathbb{R}^{L\times D}$, self-attention first projects the tokens into query ($Q$), key ($K$), and value ($V$) matrices via learned linear transformations:
+Given an input sequence of $L$ tokens $X=(x_1,x_2,...,x_L)\in\mathbb{R}^{L\times D}$ ($D$ is the hidden dimension), self-attention first projects the tokens into query ($Q$), key ($K$), and value ($V$) matrices via learned linear transformations:

 where $W_Q$, $W_K$, and $W_V$ are trainable weight matrices.
 The attention output is then computed as a weighted sum of the value vectors:

 where $\mathcal{M}\in \mathbb{R}^{L\times L}$ is the causal mask, defined by $\mathcal{M}_{ij}=1$ if $j\leq i$, and $\mathcal{M}_{ij}=0$ otherwise.